diek/function_blog/python_functions.md

 "Simple statements are comprised within a single logical line"

 ## What is a Module
-A module can be somewhat confusing, from PyDocs 'A module is a file containing Python definitions and statements.'
+A term module can be somewhat confusing, from PyDocs 'A module is a file containing Python definitions and statements.'
 Within a module you can have a statements, made up of variables, assignment statements, and a mixture of control constructs executed from top to bottom.
-The code, a basic script
+The code, a basic **script**.
+In your course, PRE4, I am sure you created many such modules.

+## What is a Function
 A function in python is the most basic object we can call in Python.
 Python has a number of built in functions, the one we are most familiar with would have to be `print`.
 Python allows us to create our own custom functions.
 [Tutorial Point](http://www.tutorialspoint.com/python/python_functions.htm) defines a function nicely as "a block of organized, reusable code that is used to perform a single, related action."

-When most new programmers begin learning python the first construct of code that they create ends up being one or more statements of code, written in a top to bottom manner.
-Once added to a python file, it becomes a module of code.
+## Why use a Function,

 ## Overall structure of a python function